tale-toul/OCPonpremviaACM/README.md

 ## Introduction

-This documents is specific for deploying components in the demo.redhat.com platform.
+This documents is specific for deploying components in the [demo.redhat.com](https://demo.redhat.com) platform.

-This project details how to install a Management cluster using vsphere IPI method, in both a connected and disconnected environment.
+This project provides instructions on how to install a Management cluster using vsphere IPI method, in both a connected and disconnected environments.

 There is a section on the creation and use of Infra nodes.